nmckenzie22/Exploratory-Data-Analysis-with-R/README.md

 kable(feature_table, caption = "Feature Names and Their Data Types (Wine Quality Dataset)", format = "markdown")
 ```

 From the datasets we can find a lot of information.
-I have listed the key findings below:
+We can see the data types of the features and I have listed the key findings below:
 ##### Dataset info:
 Red Wine: 1599 samples, 12 features

 White Wine: 4898 samples, 12 features
 Target Variable: quality (scored form 0-10)

-Datatypes

 ### Data Preparation